Supercobra27/CMPE458/README.md

 # Phase 1: Lexical Analysis

 ## To Do
-- For each type of tokens and delimiters (whitespace and comments).
+- For each type of tokens and whitespace and comments.
     - regex pattern
     - parsing in lexer.c
     - error cases